About Emily

 The State of Vermont currently occupies the unceded lands of the Abenaki, or the People of the Dawnland.
 These ancestral territories were transformed by the displacement and devastation of their original inhabitants, and today’s Western Abenaki communities are their traditional stewards.

 As a ghostwriter, researcher and editor I collaboratively draft book proposals and full-length books for others on American culture, economics, social psychology, and various social science topics.
-I have worked on book projects exploring the impact of transparency on the modern workplace; the burgeoning field of neuroaesthetics; data science; the sharing economy; aptitude testing; emotional intelligence; and the power of collective illusions.
+I have worked on book projects exploring the impact of transparency on the modern workplace; the burgeoning field of neuroaesthetics; data science; the sharing economy; aptitude testing; emotional intelligence; health and artifical intelligence; and the power of collective illusions.
 I have also developmental copy edited several books, including two on archaeology, and copyedited data reports on social issues.